 Is there a cost to get vaccinated?

 No fees are being charged to get vaccinated.
 Vaccine providers may charge an administration fee for the vaccine, which would be covered by the recipient’s health insurance company or, if they are uninsured, the Health Resources and Services Administration’s Provider Relief Fund.
-Priority Health announced on December 1, 2020 a commitment to no cost share for members for COVID-19 vaccinations.
+Check with your health plan provider about what is covered for COVID-19 vaccine administration.

 Do I still need to wear a mask after getting vaccinated?

 Due to high transmission rates across the country, it is recommended that everyone where a mask when indoors regardless of vaccination status, though in many places it is not required.
 Additional CDC recommendations for how to proceed after vaccination can be found at here.

 What personal information about me will be collected if I get the vaccine?

 Your name, address and the vaccine given are required to be reported to the Michigan Care Improvement Registry (MCIR).
 Health care providers and local health departments who have signed the MCIR Usage Agreement that protects this information can view a person’s record to see what vaccines they have received.
 Michigan will also share vaccination information with the CDC, but this will not contain personal identifiers such as names and addresses.